5/8/2025

 President

 Yeah, I mean, SMB has been consistently very strong.
 We haven't seen any changes there.
-In fact, I would actually argue with you on the larger merchant side, actually.
-I think a lot of what we're seeing, at least, is that many legacy commerce platforms are actually being exposed as pretty slow and pretty restrictive.
-You know, some of these older legacy platforms that large retailers are on, they can't even handle basic tasks like price updates.
+In fact, I would actually argue with you on the larger merchant side.
+Actually, I think a lot of what we're seeing at least is that many legacy commerce platforms are actually being exposed as pretty slow and pretty restrictive.
+Some of these older legacy platforms that large retailers are on, they can't even handle basic tasks like price updates.
 I heard something this week about loyalty changes being difficult or adjusting inventory on a more rapid basis.
-And it's not just legacy systems, actually.
-What we're also hearing from is that larger retailers and brands with custom-builder in-house platforms are realizing that those platforms are just as brittle and slow as, you know, especially right now.
-So as a result, I think, actually, larger brands are moving to Shopify at an even higher clip.
-And I think, partially, it's because they want to simplify complexity.
+And it's not just legacy systems.
+Actually, what we're also hearing from is that larger retailers and brands with custom built or in-house platforms are realizing that those platforms are just as brittle and slow as, you know, especially right now.
+So as a result, I think actually brands are moving to Shopify.
+Larger brands are moving to Shopify at an even higher clip.
+And I think, you know, partially it's because they want to simplify complexity.
 They want to improve execution speed, reduce friction, but they also are looking for lower costs of ownership.
-One of the things that I think we have become well, you know, a reputation thing Shopify has that is well deserved is that we, our merchants, are more resilient.
-We mentioned sort of 38 to 39, you know, of the merchant cohort since the IPO 10 years ago have performed better than the broader e-commerce market.
-But also, as a responsibility, you know, we are building tools, this incredible clip, whether, you know, I think as soon as any toxic tariffs came out, we created a buy local filter over a weekend in the shop app.
-Managed markets is evolved incredibly, duties calculations, pricing transparency.
-So I think this actually, you know, one of the things we're seeing is that a lot of these larger, more legacy systems are using this opportunity to reevaluate whether or not they have the right commerce partner long term.
+One of the things that I think we have become well, you know, a reputation I think Shopify has that is well-deserved is that we, our merchants are more resilient.
+We mentioned sort of 38 or 39, you know, of the merchant cohort since the IPO 10 years ago have performed better than the broader e-commerce market.
+But also as a responsibility, you know, we are building tools, this incredible clip, whether, you know, I think as soon as any toxic tariffs came out, we created a buy local filter over a weekend in the shop app.
+Managed markets is evolved incredibly duties, calculations, pricing, transparency.
+So I think this actually, you know, one of the things we're seeing is that a lot of these larger, more legacy systems are using this opportunity to reevaluate whether or not they have the right commerce partner long-term.
 Again, not just because of flexibility, but also because of total cost of ownership.
 And that's been really great.
-As I mentioned, we've had some incredible, some of the most iconic retailers and brands on the planet come into Shopify the last quarter, and that pipeline has not slowed down at all.
+As I mentioned, we've had some incredible, some of the most iconic retailers and brands on the planet come into Shopify the last quarter.
+And that pipeline has not slowed down at all.

 speaker